senkaPro/cs50-final-project/README.md

 <br>

 <h1>Project name: short50.ly</h1>
+<p>To create database first need run python app.py and than proceed with the flask run</p>

 <p>This is a URL shortener platform somewhat like bitly, it is entirely made in python
 using python's microframework Flask.</p>